kimatron/fish-id/README.md

 ### Returning Visitor Goals:

-* As a Returning Visitor, I want to see re do the quiz and see how many of the creatures I saw on my dive.
+* As a Returning Visitor, I want to re do the quiz and see how many of the creatures I saw on my dive.
-* As a Returning Visitor, I want to see updated flash cards with interesting fun facts about marine life.
+* As a Returning Visitor, I want to see updated flash cards with interesting fun facts about marine life to keep learning.

 ### Frequent Visitor Goals:
 * As a Frequent User, I want to brush up on my skills and learn newly added facts that will make me continue to visit the site.

 ## Existing Features
-### - Home Page
+### Home Page
 - Logo featured centered in the screen
 - Contains a modal with information on the purpose of the site, and information on the developer with contact information to get in touch.
 - Responsive index buttons to direct the users to the two main features of the site - Fish Identification Flash Cards and the Fish ID Quiz.